Zokka-Dev/zokka-compiler/README.md

 ```

 The `custom-package-repository-config.json` file controls all configuration of
-package repositories used by `zelm`.
+package repositories used by `zokka`.

 ### Custom Multi-File Repositories

 As can be seen, by default this configuration file includes both the standard Elm
-package repository as well as a separate Zelm package repository.
+package repository as well as a separate Zokka package repository.
 Either
 repository can be deleted.
-For example if you would like to make use of the Zelm
+For example if you would like to make use of the Zokka
 compiler with its bug fixes, but would otherwise like to ensure that you have a
-vanilla Elm project,  you can delete the `zelm-lang.com` repository.
+vanilla Elm project,  you can delete the `zokka-lang.com` repository.
 Likewise,
 if you set up an internal package repository for your company and would like to
 guarantee that all packages come from that repository and not the standard Elm
 repository, you can also delete the `elm-lang.org` repository and substitute